MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 See [Sample transformations in Azure Monitor](./data-collection-rule-samples.md) for a more complete set of samples for different scenarios.

 ## Create the transformation query
-Regardless of the method you use to create or edit the DCR with your transformation, you start by writing and testing the query.
+Before you create or edit the DCR that will include your transformation, you'll need to create and test the transformation query.
 You'll typically do this by running test queries against existing data or test data.
 When you get the results you want, you can replace the table name with source and paste it into your DCR as explained below in [Add transformation to DCR](#add-transformation-to-dcr).

 You'll need some data to work with, so you'll typically use one of the following strategies.